-At December 31, 2021, approximately 80% of our labor force was subject to collective bargaining agreements.
+At December 31, 2022, approximately 82% of our labor force was subject to collective bargaining agreements.
 In 2019, we agreed to a new labor agreement that, among other things, extended the expiration date of our primary labor agreement from March 31, 2019 to March 31, 2024.
 The agreement also updated the contribution rates under the multi-employer pension plans to which we contribute as discussed in Note 4 to the consolidated financial statements.
-The new agreement provided for wage and benefits increases through the term of the agreement.
-Finally, the new agreement provided for certain changes to work rules and our use of purchased transportation.
+The current agreement provides for wage and benefits increases through the term of the agreement.
+Finally, the agreement provides for certain changes to work rules and our use of purchased transportation.